Scholarships + Awards

 The Assistantship Work:

 Students in the program will be assigned to work in specific production shops - the scene shop, the costume shop, or the management office.
-Students in the Arts Leadership program may be assigned to work at the Moss Arts Center (typically in the second year of the program), and students in the Directing and Public Dialogue program and the Stage Management program may be assigned to teach the Intro to Acting for non-majors or the Stage Management course to undergraduate majors, under the guidance of an experienced faculty member.
+Students in the Arts Leadership program may be assigned to work at the Center for the Arts (typically in the second year of the program), and students in the Applied Theatre and Public Dialogue program and the Stage Management program may be assigned to teach the Intro to Acting for non-majors or the Stage Management course to undergraduate majors, under the guidance of an experienced faculty member.